-According to the European Jewish Congress, the Jewish community numbered approximately 1,000 persons, most of whom were not Monegasque citizens but foreign residents.
+According to the European Jewish Congress, the Jewish community numbered approximately 1,000 persons, most of whom were not citizens of the country but foreign residents.
 According to the Monaco-based Association Culturelle Israelite, there were no reports of anti-Semitic acts.